openturns/openturns/python/doc/theory/data_analysis/linear_regression.rst

     - See :py:func:`~openturns.VisualTest_DrawLinearModelResidual` to draw the residual
     - See :py:func:`~openturns.LinearModelTest_LinearModelFisher` to assess the nullity of the coefficients
     - See :py:func:`~openturns.LinearModelTest_LinearModelResidualMean` to assess the mean residual
-    - See :py:func:`~openturns.LinearModelTest_LinearModelHarrisonMcCabe` to assess the homoskedasticity of the residual
+    - See :py:func:`~openturns.LinearModelTest_LinearModelHarrisonMcCabe` to assess the homoscedasticity of the residual
-    - See :py:func:`~openturns.LinearModelTest_LinearModelBreuschPagan` to assess the homoskedasticity of the residual
+    - See :py:func:`~openturns.LinearModelTest_LinearModelBreuschPagan` to assess the homoscedasticity of the residual
     - See :py:func:`~openturns.LinearModelTest_LinearModelDurbinWatson` to assess the autocorrelation of the residual

 .. topic:: Examples: